The Best of Beautiful Tahiti Discover Your Hidden Paradise

 What It Really Costs and Is It Worth It

 Tahiti is often seen as a luxury destination.
-However, the total cost depends on how you plan your trip.
-With a few smart choices, it can work for a wider range of budgets than most people expect.
+But the total cost depends on how you plan your trip.
+With a few smart choices, it can work for a wider range of budgets than most people would expect.

 The Three Main Costs to Expect

-Most of your budget will go toward a few key areas.
-Planning ahead helps you stay in control of your spending.
+Most of your budget will go toward a few key areas: fights, inter-island travel and food.
+So panning ahead helps you stay in control of your spending.

 Flights

 Long-haul flights to Tahiti are usually the biggest upfront expense.
-Prices vary by season, so booking early can make a noticeable difference.
+While prices vary by season, booking early can make a noticeable difference.

 Inter-Island Travel